apichecker-com/docs/README.md

 # ApiChecker API Documentation
-Welcome to the ApiChecker open API documentation 👋 Below you will able to find quick summary of open API for ApiChecker.
+Welcome to the ApiChecker open API documentation 👋 Below you will able to find quick summary of ApiChecker API.

-We provide GraphQL backend that will ensure you have best quality API for your needs.
+We serve our API based on GraphQL protocol that will ensure you have best quality API for your needs.

 # API Server URL / Playground
-Currently API server located at this URL: [https://api.apichecker.com/graph/](https://api.apichecker.com/graph/) We also have setup Playground editor for ApiChecker - so you can explore it using real data (from your account).
+Our API server available at this URL: [https://api.apichecker.com/graph/](https://api.apichecker.com/graph/) We also have Playground editor for ApiChecker API - so you can explore together with your account data.
-Also on this URL you will able to find the GraphQL Playground.

-Playground allow you to create your own customizable queries using ApiChecker API
+Playground allow you to create your own customizable queries using GraphQL:
 ![GraphQL playground](_media/playgroudEditor.png)

 Don't forget to set HTTP headers on playground.
 HTTP header name is `api_key` where value is your access token.

 !> Playground don't work without `api_key` header set.
 You still need to register your API Access Token first, and then put this token on
 HTTP headers section.
 Header name should be: `api_key`.
+Just expand "HTTP Headers" section on left bottom menu - and put your Access Token here.

 # Get Started

-You are invited to get started using ApiChecker.
-You may explore ApiChecker by:
+There are few ways to get started with ApiChecker API:
 * GraphQL ApiChecker API (primary way)
 * Regular REST API

-To start using our API you need create new API Token / Access token from your account.
+To start using our API you need create new API Token / Access token for your account first.
 To create Access Token follow below steps:
 * Open your account setting on APiChecker Dashboard: [Dashboard](https://app.apichecker.com/account/settings/api),
 * Enter your Access Token name
-* Click to "Generate button"
+* Click to "Generate" button
-* Copy and secure store token from field that will be showed below the button.
+* Copy value from field that will be showed below the button and  secure store token.
+It's showed only one time and you will not able to see it again.

 ![Access Token Generation](_media/createAccessToken.png)